 - 1 teaspoon minced fresh thyme

 - 1/3 cup all-purpose flour

-- 2 and 1/2 cups cooked shredded or cubed chicken or turkey*
+- 2 and 1/2 cups cooked shredded or cubed chicken or turkey4

 - egg wash: 1 large egg + 1 Tablespoon milk

-- Make the pie crust: In the bowl of a food processor, add the flour, salt, and coconut oil.
-Process together for 1 minute or until no visible chunks remain.
-This can also be done by hand with a pastry cutter, but takes a bit longer.
-Starting with 4 Tablespoons of water, add in the ice water and process to combine.
-Add in 1-2 additional Tablespoons at a time until the dough sticks together when bunched in your hand.
-For me, it typically takes 8-9 Tablespoons of water.
-Transfer the dough to a lightly floured work surface.
+- Make the pie crust: In the bowl of a food processor, add the flour, salt, and very cold butter.
+Process/pulse together for about 1 minute until the butter resembles pea-sized bits with a few larger chunks.
+This can also be done by hand using a pastry cutter, though it takes a bit longer.
+Starting with 1/4 cup of ice water, add the ice water and process to combine.
+Slowly add more water until the dough sticks together when bunched in your hand.
+For me, it typically takes about just over 1/2 cup of water.
+Transfer the dough to a lightly floured surface.
 The dough should come together easily and should not feel overly sticky.
 Using floured hands, fold the dough into itself until the dough forms.
-Form it into a ball and flatten into a 1-inch thick disc using your hands.
+Form it into a ball, slice in half, and flatten each into a 1-inch thick disc using your hands.
 Wrap tightly in plastic wrap.
-Refrigerate for at least 20 minutes (and up to 5 days).
+Refrigerate for at least 20 minutes.
+You will only need 1 pie crust for this recipe so you can either freeze (up to 3 months) or refrigerate(up to 5 days).

 - Add the chicken broth and milk.
 Brig to a boil, reduce the heat to medium-low and allow to simmer for 5-6 minutes.
 The sauce will thicken as it cooks.
 Stir in the vegetables and chicken/turkey.
 Cook for 1-2 minutes.
 Remove from the heat and allow to slightly cool for 10 minutes.

 - Preheat oven to 375°F.